Help Students Vote in 2020

 CEEP empowers America’s colleges and universities to help their students register, volunteer in campaigns, navigate daunting new voter laws, educate themselves on candidates and issues, and turn out at the polls.
 Because we work through administrators and faculty whose salaries are paid for by the schools, and through key student leaders, our nonpartisan and tax-deductible project has a huge multiplier effect for the resources invested.

 Your support today can help impact elections this year and for years to come.
-Students who vote when they’re young are likely to continue throughout their lives, and the more we the engage the schools, the more they commit each cycle.
+Students who vote when they’re young are likely to continue throughout their lives, and the more we engage the schools, the more they commit each cycle.

 With your financial support, CEEP can do the following: